 If you find all of the clues in this maze you’ll make your way through with little trouble.
 Miss one and, well, it gets a little more difficult.
 The maze is part of the farm’s annual fall festival that highlights farm life with activities like cow milking, pumpkin tossing, potato pitching, water melon eating, corn shucking and, of course, riding in the wagon on a hay ride.
 At night, the maze turns into a haunted haunt.
 Open from September to the end of October.
 Locals know to pick up a pumpkin and a bag of the best green chiles.

 In this semi-arid desert area, water is at a premium so the Balzano family got creative with their maze and built it out of miles and miles of bamboo panels, a sustainable way to celebrate the spirit of the corn maze concept.
 The admission fee covers a host of other activities.
-Hayrides to the pumpkin patch, petting zoo, hay climbs, bouncy horse racing, a marshmallow shootout and fishing at the pond keeps the whole family busy.
+Hayrides to the pumpkin patch, petting zoo, hay climbs, bouncy horse racing, a Nerf gun wars and fishing at the pond keeps the whole family busy.
 Try your hand at pumpkin slinging or pumpkin bowling and you might win a prize.